RTS Corporation publishes a variety of publications on PV power generation, as listed below.

 This report provides a comprehensive analysis of the PV market in Japan, one of the key PV markets in the world with outstanding opportunities for PV players thanks to the generous government incentives and the nation’s high motivation for renewable energy after the Great East Japan Earthquake in 2011 and the Fukushima nuclear disasters.
-Details of Japan’s Feed-in Tariff (FIT) program featured by the revision of the program and statistics of approved & installed projects under FIT, will help you well understand the Japanese PV market.
+Details of Japan’s Feed-in Tariff (FIT) program featured by the revision of the FIT Act and statistics of approved & installed projects under FIT, will help you well understand the Japanese PV market.
 The report covers support programs for the PV systems with an overview of PV-related regulations, standards, codes and certification.
 Outlook of PV market in Japan provides an overview of introduction potential.
-Corporate profiles of major Japanese PV players include PV manufacturers, inverter manufacturers, developers, EPCs and financial institutions with an overview of the supply chain of PV systems.
-Featuring opportunities and challenges that those who enter the Japanese PV market will face, RTS is pleased to help you enter and increase the presence in this lucrative market with this all-inclusive report.
+Corporate profiles of major Japanese PV players include PV manufacturers, inverter manufacturers, developers, EPCs and financial institutions.
+RTS is pleased to help you enter and increase the presence in the Japanese PV market with this all-inclusive report.

 Key Points of the New FIT Program- Must-Have Guide to Japan’s FIT Program -

 |English Title||Key Points of the New FIT Program- Must-Have Guide to Japan’s FIT Program -|